tlvaldepena/vectorsurv.org/_docs/integrated-data-view/integrated-data-view.md

 ![Data Table](/assets/images/docs/integrated-data-view-tables.png)

 - **Zoom To Record on Map**: Clicking on a row in the table will cause the map to pan to the relevant record.
-So, Clicking on the row for Arthro Collection #10 in the table pictured above would cause the map to pan & zoom until the associated marker was centered in the view.
+So, clicking on the row for Arthro Collection #10 in the table pictured above would cause the map to pan & zoom until the associated marker was centered in the view.

 - **Sorting**: Click on column headers to sort data.